 Tobii Pro eye trackers are known for their exceptional tolerance of substantial, dynamic head movement which allows for minimal restrictions on the subjects' natural actions.
 This makes them ideal for infant and child studies, as well as atypical populations.

-The powerful combination of a high sampling rate and a large head movement box enables unobtrusive eye tracking of infants and children.
-The Pro TX300's widescreen high-definition display supports a broad range of demanding visual presentations.
+The Pro Spectrum's widescreen high-definition display supports a broad range of demanding visual presentations.
 From social interaction to preferential looking paradigms, image and video stimuli are rendered with clarity.

 A screen-based eye tracking system can be used for a broad spectrum of cognition and psychology studies.
 The compact form-factor allows you to collect eye tracking data wherever your participants are, rather than a typical lab setting, if needed.